mmcintyre1/flask-crud-app/README.md

 Run `make server` to run a server locally.
 It should update as you modify the code.

-Run `make kill` to kill off the docker image.
+Run `make kill` to kill off the web and db container.